-Kavitha writes, “Fall has always been a hard season for me, but Fall 2020 is shaping up to be an especially intense one.
+Kavitha writes, “Fall 2020 has been especially intense one.
 Climate catastrophes, anti-black violence, obscenely growing economic inequities, the election, the pandemic…there’s a lot to feed our fear and anxiety during a time when our creativity and flexibility are so needed.”

 Our fall yoga session has concluded.
 Below are recordings of earlier practice sessions drawing on qi-gong, yoga, and Ayurveda.
 These recorded classes focus on strengthening the lungs and working with emotions like grief, anxiety, fear and rage.

 September 23, 2020 Session Recording This class is dedicated in loving memory to friend and visionary leader Elandria Williams who passed into the realm of our ancestors hours before this class.
 As Peoples’ Hub wrote in their beautiful tribute letter, “Their life was a testament to the collective, to claiming space and creating space for Black, Southern, disabled, queer, elders, youth and more…Elandria was the Black Radical Imagination embodied.” #ElandriaTaughtUs